Dudley Herbarium

 The Dudley Herbarium was the herbarium or plant specimen collection of the Stanford University Natural History Museum and the former Division of Systematic Biology of the Department of Biology, at Stanford University in California.

 History

-The collection was started by botanist William Russell Dudley (1849−1911), the head of the Stanford Botany Department from 1892 to 1911.
-LeRoy Abrams became curator in 1920.
+In the 19th century, the specialized practice of botany began to emerge from the older study of natural history.
+Americans studied established herbaria techniques in Europe and applied them to new institutional herbaria practices at home.
+Asa Gray pioneered the field in the United States with the formation of the Harvard University Herbaria in 1842.
+Herbaria were soon created on the West Coast at the California Academy of Sciences (CAS), the University of California, Berkeley, and at Stanford.